hansaniperera/Rental-Management/README.md

 __car.py__: Contains the car detail attributes\
 __requirements.txt__: Contains Python packages required to run the system\

+## Project Structure

+__User Sign-up__: Users can sign up for the rental application here as a Customer or Admin\
+__User Sign-In__: All the registered users can sign in to the application and with specific role they will be directed to Admin Screen or Customer Screen\
+__Admin Screen__: Admins have the following operations
+- Add a vehicle
+- Update a vehicle
+- Delete a vehicle
+- Accept/Reject pending Bookings
+- View all Bookings
+- Logout

+__Customer Screen__: Customers have the following operations
+- Check available cars for desired dates
+- Book a car
+- View Future Bookings
+- Save user preferences
+- Logout

 ## Licensing
 The Car Rental System is released under the MIT License.
 You are free to use, modify, and distribute this software under the terms of this license.
 Please verify that you retain the original license notice in any copies of the software.